Four traditional festivals in Nihonmatsu City! Introducing the highlights [Fukushima Prefecture]

 The highlight of the lantern festival is the evening festival on the first day.
 This is the only day when all of the town is serviced by night service.

-Seven drum stands with bell-shaped lanterns are brought out from each town, and the Nihonmatsu Shrine bonfire is transferred to the red lanterns.
-It is said that if the Taikodai is shaken violently, such as when going uphill, the lanterns may catch fire.
+Seven drum stands with bell-shaped lanterns clad on each town, and the bonfire from Nihonmatsu Shrine is transferred to the red lanterns.
+It is said that if the drum stand is shaking very violently on an uphill slope, the lanterns can sometimes burn.
+After that, the Taikodai bravely parade around the city, singing the cheerful chants and music from the young ladies.

 Each character in the music has different characteristics, and all the songs that remain in the seven characters have been designated as important intangible folk cultural properties by the prefecture.